SCIFIHISTORY.NET

 Hugh Dillon brought another layer of mystery to Syfy's Continuum.
 The talented actor has also enjoyed guest roles aboard the cult favorite Starhunter, ReGenesis, and Syfy's The Expanse.
 Dillon was born on this day in 1963.

 The ever-luminous Brooke Shields joined Scott Bakula in a special shipwreck-themed episode of the popular time travel series, Quantum Leap.
+She's also paid visits to such other genre staples as Tales From The Crypt, Justice League: The New Frontier (2008), and The Boy Who Cried Werewolf (2010).
 Shields was born on this day in 1965.

 Author Peter Clines has mixed SciFi with superheroes in his popular Ex-Heroes series of novels, and he maintains an online presence here.
 Clines was born on this day in 1969.